Standard Data for All Calls

 Authenticating with an Authentication Token

-An application can authenticate a requesting user by passing with an API call's request an authentication token.
+An application can authenticate a requesting user by passing in an authentication token into the eBayAuthToken request field.
 For more detailed information on getting and renewing authentication tokens, see Getting Tokens.

-A sample delivered with the eBay SDK for Java shows how to add this element in Java and populate it with an authentication token.
+A sample delivered with the Trading API SDK for Java shows how to add this element in Java and populate it with an authentication token.
 Specifically, see the

 Global.java file in the

 signingredirect folder in the eBay SDK for Java: